byuflowlab/VortexLattice.jl/docs/src/guide.md

 nothing #hide
 ```

-Since the flow conditions are symmetric, we could have modeled only one half of our wing and used symmetry to model the other half.
+Since the flow conditions are symmetric, we could have modeled one half of our wing and used symmetry to model the other half.
 This, however, would give incorrect results for the lateral stability derivatives so we have instead mirrored our geometry across the X-Z plane.

 ```@example guide
 symmetric = false